Bosley Sidwell is one of the most interesting of my climbing acquaintances. In case you have missed any of his contributions to Alpinist magazine:

 B: Were you reluctant to try such a long, vertical wall?

 R: I did hesitate.
-I was nearly two years old, which is fairly old for a raccoon, and the building is 25 stories high.
+I was nearly two years old, which is fairly old for a free raccoon, and the building is 25 stories high.
 But I felt I owed it to the raccoon community.

 B: Did you anticipate all that publicity?